DenzilGreenwood/pyciaf/README.md

 - **cryptography** library and the broader Python security ecosystem
 - **Regulatory frameworks**: EU AI Act, NIST AI RMF, GDPR/HIPAA, ISO/IEC 27001, SOX (for mapping inspiration)

 > **Personal note:** This project is a work in progress and reflects a commitment to secure, verifiable, and compliant AI systems.
-Feedback and contributions are highly appreciated!
+The framework is updated periodically as needed to maintain relevance with evolving regulatory requirements and technological advances.
+Feedback is highly appreciated!
 >
 > *— Denzil James Greenwood*